 This study aimed to evaluate the effect of a health education program on improving the knowledge, attitude, and practice of folic acid supplementation among periconceptional women in the community clinic.
 Sociodemographics for both groups consisted mainly of women aged 21 to 30 years of Malay descent and with different educational backgrounds.
 The health education intervention had a significant impact on several fronts.
 First, it significantly improved knowledge scores, with the intervention group seeing a significant increase while the control group's scores decreased.
 Furthermore, the intervention had a positive effect on attitude, as the intervention group showed a more significant increase in attitude scores compared to the control group.
 Statistical analysis confirmed a significant effect on attitude, although with somewhat lower statistical power.
-Nevertheless, the intervention had a profound effect on practice, as the intervention group showed a significant increase in practice results, while the improvement in the control group was less pronounced.
-The implications for practice were highly significant and were characterized by an extreme effect size and robust statistical power.
+Nevertheless, the intervention had a profound effect on practice, as the intervention group showed a significant and were characterized by an extreme effect size and robust statistical power.